-Choosing the right toothbrushes is one of the most important things in oral care in order to keep your teeth clean and healthy.
-Many people will use the same toothbrush for several months long after it is really useful.
-The statistics from the typical purchase rate shows that one toothbrush is bought per person per year.
-Since the accuracy is what is needed, it follows that as soon as the toothbrush bristles have become bent, you no longer can aim the bristles properly at the back areas of the tooth.
+Yet, many people will use the same toothbrush for several months, long after it is really useful—despite the fact that once the toothbrush bristles have become bent, you no longer can aim the bristles properly at the back areas of the teeth.

-With average brushing taking 3 to 10 minutes each time, the useful life of a toothbrush is usually less than a month.
+With the average brushing taking 2 to 10 minutes each time, however, the useful life of a toothbrush is usually less than a month.
 It is therefore advisable to buy several toothbrushes for each member of the family to store.
-This way you can throw away to the nearest dustbin any which are worn out, and not hang on to them because you forgot to include them in your shopping list.
+This way, you can throw away any toothbrush that becomes worn out and not have to hang on to it just because you forgot to include it in your shopping list.

 Factors to Consider When Choosing a Toothbrush

-- The head of the toothbrush should be small so that you can manoeuvers it easily in different angles
+- The head of the toothbrush should be small, so that you can maneuver it easily in different angles.

 - Choose toothbrushes with nylon rather than natural bristle.
-Toothbrushes with nylon bristles are cheaper, last longer, dry out faster and do not become soft as those toothbrushes with natural bristles.
+Toothbrushes with nylon bristles are cheaper, last longer, dry out faster, and do not become as soft as those toothbrushes with natural bristles.

 - Do not choose toothbrushes labeled soft unless the toothbrushes are for young children or you have been instructed to do so by a dentist.
 The toothbrush bristles need to be rigid to dislodge plaque.
 Hard bristles will be better for you.

 Follow the three rules and choose the cheapest toothbrush you can find, but buy plenty of them.